jeremy-miller/nature-of-code/README.md

-# nature-of-code
+# Nature of Code
-Coursework for "Nature of Code" course
+Coursework for the [Nature of Code](https://www.kadenze.com/courses/the-nature-of-code/info) course.